limapedro12/LDTS_Game/docs/README.md

 ### DESIGN

-> This section should be organized in different subsections, each describing a different design problem that you had to solve during the project.
-Each subsection should be organized in four different parts:

 - **Problem in Context.** - We needed a way to communicate to [arena](../src/main/java/spaceinvaders/Arena.java) that the [ship has fired a shot](https://github.com/FEUP-LDTS-2022/project-l01gr06/blob/70c3ae42ed8ec87b2767c2d0a6b8ab4207517a21/src/main/java/spaceinvaders/Ship.java#L93-L95), so [arena](../src/main/java/spaceinvaders/Arena.java) could draw it.
 - **The Pattern** - Observer Pattern
 - **Implementation.** - The [ship](../src/main/java/spaceinvaders/Ship.java) is the subject, so it implements the [ShotSubject](../src/main/java/spaceinvaders/ShotSubject.java) interface, and the [arena](../src/main/java/spaceinvaders/Arena.java) is the observer, so it implements the [ShotObserver](../src/main/java/spaceinvaders/ShotObserver.java) interface.
 The ShotSubject, and subsequently the [ship](../src/main/java/spaceinvaders/Ship.java), has a [list of observers](https://github.com/FEUP-LDTS-2022/project-l01gr06/blob/70c3ae42ed8ec87b2767c2d0a6b8ab4207517a21/src/main/java/spaceinvaders/ShotSubject.java#L6) and whenever it fires a shot, it notifies all the [observers](../src/main/java/spaceinvaders/ShotObserver.java), including [arena](../src/main/java/spaceinvaders/Arena.java).
 You can see this in the following UML.